CoEDL/nocfl-js/README.md

 # nocfl-js

-An opinionated S3 storage library inspired by ocfl but without versioning.
+An opinionated S3 storage library inspired by ocfl but simpler.

 ## Table of Contents